kapiljugnu/pickdrop/README.md

 # PickDrop
-PickDrop is mapping the route for the user by asking user to input pick and drop location.
+PickDrop can be use to find the route between the origin and destination.
+The app ask the user to submit the origin point and destination point and using the google map the route is plotted from origin to destination.

 ## Configuration